zenwork/ts-when/README.md

 # ts-when
-kotlin-style when implemented in typescript
+kotlin `when` expression implemented in typescript.

 This function approximates the kotlin syntax for `when` which is a switch statement that can optionally support single value or statement evaluations in each switch.
 It also provides an `otherwise` function to handle the default case.